-- 1. Purchases in which persons are acting on behalf of an agency with the power of eminent domain but the community states in writing it will not to use this power. - Example: The grantee has identified parcel(s), but it will not use its powers to obtain the property through condemnation.
+- Example: The City or County Subrecipient has identified parcel(s), but it will not use its powers to obtain the property through condemnation.
 The buyer must inform the seller of this fact in writing and - if the offer is not accepted - be prepared to look for another property.
 The property will not be taken using the condemnation process. - 2.
-Purchases where the agency or person does not have the power of eminent domain. - Example: A nonprofit organization without the power ٠ of eminent domain is looking for properties suitable for purchase, rehabilitation, and resale.
-All their negotiations must be conducted in accordance with the rules for voluntary acquisition. - 3.
-Purchases of property from government agencies (federal, state, or local) where the grantee does not have the power of eminent domain over the other entity. - Example: A nonprofit organization without the power of eminent domain selects a vacant lot that is owned by the Corps of Engineers.
-The nonprofit organization would never be able to purchase it if the Corps is not agreeable to their offer.
+Purchases where the agency or person does not have the power of eminent domain. - Example: A nonprofit organization without the power of eminent domain is looking for properties suitable for purchase, rehabilitation, and resale.
+All their negotiations must be conducted in accordance with the rules for voluntary acquisition.